-Johnny Depp Makes A Good Point: “It’s My Money” Says Depp To The Management Group [Opinion]
+Johnny Depp Makes A Good Point: ‘It’s My Money’ Says Depp To The Management Group [Opinion]

 Johnny Depp owns 14 multi-million dollar homes, vaults full of expensive wine, and a huge and very valuable art collection.
 He’s also working and has acted in nine movies this year.
 Logically, Jack Sparrow is far from broke, by those facts alone.

-However, even if Johnny Depp spent every dime he has ever made, on things that were completely worthless, which is obviously not the case, wouldn’t it be his right to do so?
+However, even if Johnny Depp spent every dime he has ever made on things that were completely worthless, which is obviously not the case, wouldn’t it be his right to do so?
 Would he not still have a right to take action against other people who mismanaged his money?
 After all, it is his money and not theirs.

-Johnny Depp’s net worth was reportedly $400 million until quite recently and his income for 2016 is $48 million according to Forbes.
+Johnny Depp’s net worth was reportedly $400 million until quite recently and his income for 2016 is $48 million, according to Forbes.

 Johnny Depp has made investments in real property rather than holding on to his bank account balance or buying stocks.
 It could be a great way to hedge against inflation.
 The art will hold value and increase over the long term, as will most of his real estate investments.
 The wine purchases should grow far more significantly in value than interest rates or stock dividends.